Setting a custom tracking domain on your outreach emails:

 We can set this up for you

-For a flat fee of $50, our support reps will set this up for you so you don’t need to busy yourself with the technical details.
+If you’re already a paying subscriber, for a flat fee of $50, our support reps will set this up for you so you don’t need to busy yourself with the technical details.
 Just fill out this form to get started.